TheNextLvl-net/core/README.md

 These adapters facilitate the smooth conversion of Minecraft-related elements into a format suitable for users.

-## Functions

-The **functions** module provides a set of functional interfaces that extend Java's standard functional interfaces to handle three objects.
-These interfaces include:

-- **TriPredicate** _A predicate that takes three input parameters and returns a boolean result._
-- **TriFunction** _A function that takes three input parameters and produces a result._
-- **TriConsumer** _A consumer that takes three input parameters and performs some operation without returning a result._

-These interfaces are designed to offer functionality for handling three objects simultaneously, similar to Java's BiPredicate, BiFunction, and BiConsumer.
-They can be particularly useful in scenarios where operations involve interactions between three entities.

 ## i18n

 > [!NOTE]
 > This module has been moved to its own repository: [i18n](https://github.com/TheNextLvl-net/i18n)

-The **i18n** module serves as an internationalization (i18n) library for Java applications.
-It employs property files, similar to Java's ResourceBundle, but enhances the functionality with great features.

-- **Language Fallback** _The module supports language fallback, ensuring that if a specific translation is not available for a chosen language, it falls back to a default language._

-- **Custom Encodings Support** _It provides support for custom encodings, allowing developers to specify encoding preferences for language files._

-- **Kyori Components Integration** _The module is built on Kyori components, leveraging the MiniMessage library.
-This enhances the handling and formatting of internationalized messages._

-- **Missing Translations Handling** _The module automatically merges missing translations from the original resource, ensuring that if a translation is absent in a specific language, it falls back to the original resource._

-- **Dropping Non-existing Translations** _Non-existing translations are dropped, streamlining the language resource files by removing unnecessary entries._

-This library is designed to simplify the process of internationalizing Java applications, making it easy for developers to manage translations, handle fallback scenarios, customize encoding preferences, and efficiently handle missing and non-existing translations.

 ## NBT